 \section{Abstract}

 Vesicle budding induced by protein binding that generates an isotropic spontaneous curvature is studied using a mean-field theory.
 Many spherical buds are formed via protein binding.
 As the binding chemical potential increases, the proteins first bind to the buds and then to the remainder of the vesicle.
 For a high spontaneous curvature and/or high bending rigidity of the bound membrane, it is found that a first-order transition occurs between a small number of large buds and a large number of small buds.
 These two states coexist around the transition point.
-The proposed scheme is simple and easily applicable to many interaction types and, hence, the effects of inter-protein interactions, the protein-insertion-induced area changes, variation of the saddle-splay-modulus, and the area-difference-elasticity energy are investigated.
+The proposed scheme is simple and easily applicable to many interaction types, so we investivate the effects of inter-protein interactions, the protein-insertion-induced changes in area, the variation of the saddle-splay-modulus, and the area-difference-elasticity energy.
 The differences in the preferred curvatures for curvature sensing and generation are also clarified.